 If you are facing charges of domestic violence, you cannot ignore them.
 A restraining order can limit your time with your children, restrict your access to your property, and damage your reputation.
 A domestic violence attorney can help you regain control and fight back against unfair allegations.

 However, you should never intentionally violate the terms of a restraining order.
 This can deeply impact your family law and other legal rights.
 Instead, consult with an experienced and sophisticated NJ domestic violence lawyer who can educate you about your rights and options.
-At Cores & Associates, we believe that everyone deserves high-quality legal counsel, and we treat our clients with the respect they deserve.
+At Cores & Associates, L.L.C., we believe that everyone deserves high-quality legal counsel, and we treat our clients with the respect they deserve.
 Initial consultations are free and confidential.

 Request a Consultation With a Freehold NJ Domestic Violence Lawyer

-At Cores & Associates, we handle domestic violence issues with a unique combination of aggressive legal strategies, practical advice, and emotional support.
+At Cores & Associates, L.L.C., we handle domestic violence issues with a unique combination of aggressive legal strategies, practical advice, and emotional support.
 We understand how deeply domestic violence claims can impact everyone involved.
 That is why we aim to resolve these matters quickly and fairly.
 If you need assistance with a domestic violence issue, contact us to learn more about how we can help